-(a) SSA provides information on social security (SS) and SSI benefits of individual public assistance participants.
-The ODJFS state verification and exchange system (SVES) provides electronic interface with the SSA.
-The interface allows the transfer of SS and SSI benefit information from the SSA.
+(a) SSA provides information on RSDI and SSI benefits of individual public assistance participants.
+The ODJFS state verification and exchange system (SVES) provides an electronic interface with the SSA.
+The interface allows the transfer of RSDI and SSI benefit and entitlement information from the SSA.

-(b) Beneficiary and SSI entitlement information is considered verified.
+(b) Beneficiary and SSI benefit and entitlement information is considered verified.
 Dual entitlement information should be verified when, or if, the AG record does not support the accuracy of the information.

 (1) Federal regulations require the county agency to process IEVS matches in forty-five days.